samskivert/website/blog/_posts/2015-03-17-gradle-difficutles.md

 Gradle and I have only just got to know each other, but I'm tentatively optimistic about our relationship.
 I'm not totally done converting the build.
-I may be back in a couple of days with more complains, or perhaps more praise.
+I may be back in a couple of days with more complaints, or perhaps more praise.
 Who knows?